 - ACE inhibitors

 When the damage is severe, you may require emergency surgery.
-Your cardiologist also may recommend a procedure to prevent future heart attacks, such as:
+Your best cardiologist in NYC also may recommend a procedure to prevent future heart attacks, such as:

 - Coronary artery bypass surgery, which may take place immediately.
 Most heart doctors, though, prefer to let your heart rest some before performing the procedure.
 It requires them to insert veins or arteries in your body to replace damaged blood vessels.

 - Coronary angioplasty and stenting, which is sometimes performed on an emergency basis, where a mesh stent can be placed at the location to open the blockage.

 Don’t wait for a heart attack to take preventive measures that can save your life.
 Come into Manhattan Cardiovascular Associates to see a best cardiologist and high blood pressure doctor to get your heart checked.
 Contact us today for an appointment.